 - Joint Mobilization: This technique involves low-velocity stretching and movement of the joints and muscles to improve the motion range.

-These treatments can bring instant relief from chronic back pain you have been enduring for so long.
+These treatments can bring instant chronic back pain relief you have been enduring for so long.

 Immediate pain relief for back pain at home